-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - Recognises the potential for children with SEN and disabilities to be disproportionally impacted by bullying and will implement additional pastoral support as required. - Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference. - o Challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly. - o Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - o Actively create "safe spaces" for vulnerable children and young people. - o Celebrate success and achievements to promote and build a positive school ethos.
+- o Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - o Recognises the potential for children with SEN and disabilities to be disproportionally impacted by bullying and will implement additional pastoral support as required. - Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference. - o Challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others. - o Keep a log of low level targeted behaviours and note any patterns.
+Ensure early interventions. - o Include sexualised behaviours on low level log. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly. - o Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - o Actively create "safe spaces" for vulnerable children and young people. - o Celebrate success and achievements to promote and build a positive school ethos.